TheThingsNetwork/workshops/The Things Network/localization/gps-localization.md

 * GPS Vcc to 3.3V
 * GND to GND
-* GPS RX to pin 8
+* GPS RX to pin 9
-* GPS TS to pin 9
+* GPS Tx to pin 8

 ### Install libraries